ComposeCode/AWS-Solution-Architect-Associate-course-helper/chapter1/section1-1.md

 CodePipeline: is used to keep track of different versions of code.
 High level knowledge of service required.

 Code Pipeline URL:

+### Mobile Services

+## Mobile Hub

+Allows you to add, configure and design features for your mobile app.
+This includes user authentication, data storage, backend logic, push notifications, etc. High level knowledge of service required.

+This hub includes other services, such as Cognito.

+Mobile Hub URL:

+### Messaging